Corey Davis (wide receiver): 2017 season

 The Tennessee Titans selected Davis in the first round (fifth overall) of the 2017 NFL Draft.
 He is the highest draft selection from Western Michigan University.

-On July 29, 2017, the Titans signed Davis to a fully guaranteed four-year, $25.39 million contract that includes a signing bonus of $16.60 million.
-Davis made his NFL debut in the Titans' season-opening 26–16 loss to the Oakland Raiders and caught six receptions for 69 yards.
-Battling a hamstring injury for much of the season, Davis finished his rookie year with 34 receptions for 375 yards.
-On January 13, 2018, Davis caught his first two NFL touchdowns from Marcus Mariota in the 2017 American Football Conference Divisional Round 35–14 loss to the New England Patriots.
-He finished the game with five receptions for 63 yards and the two aforementioned touchdowns.
+On July 29, 2017, the Titans signed Davis to a fully guaranteed four-year, $25.39 million contract that includes a signing bonus of $16.6 million.

+Davis made his NFL debut in the Titans' season-opening 26–16 loss to the Oakland Raiders and caught six passes for 69 yards.
+Battling a hamstring injury for much of the season, Davis finished his rookie year with 34 receptions for 375 yards in 11 games and nine starts.

+On January 13, 2018, Davis caught his first two NFL touchdowns from Marcus Mariota in the Divisional Round against the New England Patriots.
+He finished the 35–14 road loss with five receptions for 63 yards and the two aforementioned touchdowns.

 2018 season

-During Week 4 against the Philadelphia Eagles, Davis had a career game with nine receptions for 161 yards, including the game-winning touchdown from Marcus Mariota in overtime.
-On November 11, Davis had another great outing against the Patriots, catching seven passes for 125 yards and a touchdown as the Titans won by a score of 34–10.
-Two weeks later in a 34–17 road loss to the Houston Texans, he had one rush for 39 yards and caught four passes for 96 yards and a touchdown.
-In the next game against the New York Jets, Davis rushed once for 12 yards and caught three passes for 42 yards including the game-winning touchdown with less than a minute remaining.
+During a Week 4 26–23 overtime victory the Philadelphia Eagles, Davis had a career game with nine receptions for 161 yards, including the game-winning touchdown from Marcus Mariota in overtime.
+During Week 10 against the Patriots, Davis had another great outing, catching seven passes for 125 yards and a touchdown in the 34–10 victory.
+Two weeks later in a 34–17 road loss to the Houston Texans, he recorded four receptions for 96 yards and a touchdown to go along with a 39-yard rush.
+In the next game against the New York Jets, Davis had a 12-yard rush and three receptions for 42 yards including the game-winning touchdown with less than a minute remaining.

-Davis finished his second professional season with 891 receiving yards, four receiving touchdowns, and 55 rushing yards in 16 games and starts.
+Davis finished his second professional season with 65 receptions for 891 yards and four touchdowns to go along with 55 rushing yards in 16 games and starts.
 He led the Titans in receptions, receiving yards, and touchdowns.